 We reveal what makes our modern languages degrees different and the secret behind our graduates’ success.

 Our modern languages programmes combine academic rigour with a strong professional orientation and provide a university experience that will take you places.
-Here are five reasons why should you choose the University of Surrey for your language degree.
+Here are five reasons why you should choose the University of Surrey for your language degree.

 1. Teaching in your chosen language from day one